 On November 3, 1928, Arnold Rothstein was shot and mortally wounded in Room 349 at Park Central Hotel, during a creditors meeting where he had went to discuss a game IOU of $390,000.
 Rothstein had put all of his drug profits back into the business so when he was murdered he had untold millions invested.
 Upon his death Luciano and Louis "Lepke" Buchalter became the new overlords.
 Their first order of business was to make Katzenberg their principal buyer in Europe.

-The sources for this writeup offers interesting reads by themselves on the manners of the time:
+The sources for this write-up offers interesting insights by themselves:

 Time Magazine, Monday, Dec.
 24, 1928